zntm/daydream/doc/01_introduction.md

 -   **Modular**: Built-in support for `import` and `export` to organize code.
 -   **Game Integration**: Direct access to game logic through context variables and exposed API functions.

+> [!NOTE]
+> Daydream is designed to be embedded in the game engine, providing a safe and powerful scripting environment for content creation.

 ## Getting Started

 Daydream scripts are typically stored in `.daydream` files or embedded within the game's data.